calabrialab/RISingVIS/README.md

 studies in which they are fundamental to make various calculations.
-These IS studies rely on high-throughput sequencing of DNA fragments and they can be affected by the phenomenon called Index Switching: a molecular “error” during the sequencing process that may cause mis-assignment <br>
-of a fragment to the wrong sample and thus creating false positives.
+These IS studies rely on high-throughput sequencing of DNA fragments and they can be affected by the phenomenon called Index Switching: a molecular “error” during the sequencing process that may cause mis-assignment of a fragment to the wrong sample and thus creating false positives.